guko1214/P1-navigation/README.md

 ![Trained Agent][image1]

-The environment includes only one agent who
+The environment includes only one agent who employs Deep Q-Network, which is value-based and deep-learning methods.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.